Public Holidays in France 2026 – National & Christian Holidays

 Does France shift holidays when they fall on a weekend?

-What extra holidays does Alsace/Moselle observe?
+What extra holidays does Alsace and Moselle observe?

 Why is Bastille Day important?